Hjorthmedh/BasalGangliaData/README.md

 export SNUDDA_DATA="../../BasalGangliaData/data"
 ```

 This is the key, it tells Snudda where BasalGangliaData is.
 If you run from a folder outer than Snudda/examples, or if you put BasalGangliaData somewhere else then this path might need to be different.
+So you need to set ```SNUDDA_DATA``` in your shellscript.